Bakenavva/Book-Search-Engine/README.md

 npm run develop
 ```

-Be aware you will need MongoDB to run locally.
+NOTE: Be aware you will need MongoDB to run locally.
 Use .env.EXAMPLE at server root to configure for yourself.

-Below is a screenshot from within the application after registering a user, and logging some books.
+And finally, below is a screenshot from within the application after registering a user, and logging some books.

 ![Demonstration](./server/src/images/BookSearch.png)